-Thank goodness someone a long time ago invented the seam ripper.
-This is a handy little tool (pun intended), that allows you to quickly and easily remove seams you don’t want or need.
-That’s why it’s one of the essential sewing tools.
+The seam ripper is a handy little tool that allows you to quickly and easily remove stitches you don’t want or need.
+That’s why I consider it one of the essential sewing tools.

 Parts of a Seam Ripper

 The seam ripper is a small hand tool with a sharp point for unpicking stitches and a blade for cutting stitches or ripping seams open.